 TASKS: 1.
 Use IMC 0609 and IMC 0612, or IMC 0615, to determine whether an identified issue is above the threshold for documentation.

-Use IMC 0612 (For power reactor inspectors only)
+Use IMC 0612, Appendix B and IMC 0310 to identify the crosscutting aspect associated with a finding.
+(For power reactor inspectors only)

 3. Use IMC 0609 to process a finding through Phase 1 of the SDP.
 (For power reactor inspectors only)